albrthuynh/SparkHacks_2024_Wellness/README.md

 the user will get a coin.
 With the coin that the user gets, a shop will be available with tons of cute animals and the user can use their coins to adopt the animals as their pets.

+Mindful Buddy wants to address mental health problems that are problematic in one's day-to-day lives.
+By making self-care tasks a fun game, it encourages the user to perform more personal wants and productive actions which encourages a healthier lifestyle.
+This in turn improves one's mood, energy, and self-image as they are improving themselves, and spending the time to become more productive.
+Mindful Buddy has the intention of wanting the user to better their mental health through living a healthier lifestyle.

 With a combination of HTML, CSS, and JavaScript, Mindful Buddy provides an excellent way for users to get motivation towards completing their daily tasks.